Research

 DIGEST

-DIGEST™ is an analysis method used to grade the severity of pharyngeal dysphagia based on results of a modified barium swallow (MBS) study.
-DIGEST uses a basic flowsheet and rubric to summarize the patterns of penetration/aspiration and pharyngeal residue observed on the MBS as markers of swallowing safety and efficiency.
-This process, therefore, provides a reproducible way to achieve a summary grading of dysphagia from the MBS observations (i.e., none, mild, moderate, severe, or profound/life threatening pharyngeal dysphagia) that aligns to the NCI’s CTCAE framework for clinician-grading of toxicity in oncology.
+DIGEST™ is an analysis method used to grade the severity of pharyngeal dysphagia based on results of a modified barium swallow (MBS) study or flexible endoscopic evaluation of swallowing (DIGEST-FEES).
+DIGEST™ uses a basic flowsheet and rubric to summarize the patterns of penetration/aspiration and pharyngeal residue observed on the MBS as markers of swallowing safety and efficiency.
+The method provides a reproducible way to achieve a summary grading of dysphagia from the MBS or FEES observations (i.e., none, mild, moderate, severe or profound/life threatening pharyngeal dysphagia) that aligns to the NCI’s CTCAE framework for clinician-grading of toxicity in oncology.

-DIGEST was initially developed for videofluoroscopy or MBS.
+DIGEST™ was initially developed for videofluoroscopy or MBS in head and neck cancer in 2016.
 Version 2.

 Updates